Resources & Tips

 First and foremost, don’t panic!
 Take a deep breath and relax because the solution is almost always simpler than it seems.

-Here are ways to help fix and organize your bookkeeping;
+How to fix and organize your bookkeeping

 1. Separate personal and business records